 To confirm the diagnosis of leptospirosis, doctors take a sample of blood and urine.
 These samples are analyzed.

-If people have symptoms of meningitis, doctors do a spinal tap (lumbar puncture) to obtain a sample of the fluid that surrounds the brain and spinal cord (cerebrospinal fluid).
+If people have symptoms of meningitis, doctors do a spinal tap Spinal Tap Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more (lumbar puncture) to obtain a sample of the fluid that surrounds the brain and spinal cord (cerebrospinal fluid).

 Usually, several samples are taken over several weeks.
 These samples are sent to a laboratory to grow (culture) the bacteria.

 Identifying the bacteria in cultures or, more commonly, detecting antibodies against the bacteria in blood confirms the diagnosis.
-The polymerase chain reaction (PCR) technique, which produces many copies of a gene, may be used.
+The polymerase chain reaction (PCR) technique Polymerase chain reaction (PCR) Genetic diagnostic technologies are scientific methods that are used to understand and evaluate an organism's genes.
+(See also Genes and Chromosomes.)
+Genes are segments of deoxyribonucleic... read more , which produces many copies of a gene, may be used.
 It helps doctors diagnose leptospirosis quickly.

-Mild infections are treated with antibiotics, such as amoxicillin, ampicillin, doxycycline, or azithromycin, given by mouth.
+Mild infections are treated with antibiotics, such as amoxicillin, ampicillin, and doxycycline, given by mouth.

 For severe infections, antibiotics such as penicillin, ampicillin, or ceftriaxone are given by vein (intravenously).
 Fluids containing salts may also be given.